MasonDeMelo/Pixel-Tracking/README.md

 You are welcome to fork the project, but I likely won't be accepting pull requests at this time.
 This is just a fun side project to help me learn more about tracking on the web and learn more about some interesting technologies.

-My stance on this may change as the project matures, but for now I'd be most appreciative in the form of information about
+My stance on this may change as the project matures.